Generate Connection Points

 Available when Uniform is selected in Point Distribution Mode.

-Sets the number of seed points for corresponding point matching on each image.
-The value range is [64,6400], default is 512.
-When image texture is poor, it is recommended to increase the number of tie points to ensure enough points are matched, improving subsequent imagery quality.
+Sets the number of seed points for homologous point matching on each image scene.
+The value range is [64,6400].
+The default is 512.
+When the image texture is poor, it is recommended to increase the number of connection points to match enough points and improve subsequent imagery quality.

 Integer